DASTProfessional

 Although recorded login sequences are intended to handle a wide variety of login mechanisms, they do have some limitations:

-• Burp Scanner cannot self-register users or deliberately trigger login failures by submitting invalid credentials in conjunction with a recorded login sequence.
-As a result, Burp Scanner ignores any Login functions crawl settings from your scan configuration when using recorded logins.
+- Burp Scanner cannot self-register users or deliberately trigger login failures by submitting invalid credentials in conjunction with a recorded login sequence.
+As a result, Burp Scanner ignores any Testing login functions crawl settings from your scan configuration when using recorded logins.

-• Recorded logins are not compatible with two-factor authentication, character-select passwords, or CAPTCHA.
+- Recorded logins are compatible with TOTP MFA and WebAuthn, but not with other forms of two-factor authentication, character-select passwords, or CAPTCHA.

 Note